 Ladder is the official charity of the AFL Players' Association.
 Ladder works with the AFL Players' Association on a number of strategic projects, events and campaigns to help raise awareness of Ladder and our work to tackle youth homelessness.

 The AFL is a major partner of Ladder.
-The AFL provides administration, HR and IT support to Ladder; player game contributions are matched by the AFL; and Ladder is the official charity partner of the 2016 Toyota AFL finals series.
+The AFL provides administration, HR and IT support to Ladder; player game contributions are matched by the AFL; and Ladder is the official charity partner of the 2017 Toyota AFL Finals Series.